-• Ørsted's construction projects are of significant size and entails significant purchase orders relating to turbines, transformers, blades, cables, foundations and services etc. In relation to such purchases, Ørsted is subject to EU and/or local tender regulation.
+Ørsted construction projects are of significant size and entails significant purchase orders relating to turbines, transformers, blades, cables, foundations and services etc. In relation to such purchases, Ørsted is to a large extent subject to EU and/or local tender regulation.
 The tender regulation is difficult to apply, among other things due to the imprecise nature of the regulation, the rapid evolving case law and the different national interpretation of the regulation creating difficulties for tenders involving several countries. Ørsted risks facing legal sanctions in the event of non-compliance incidents that may include suspension of an ongoing tender procedure, annulment of a contract award, order for legalisation of the tender procedure and claims for damages.
 If no tender procedure has been conducted, the contract is considered null and void.
-Consequently, a non-compliance incident may also result in a postponement of an investment project.
+Consequently, a non-compliance incident may also result in a postponement of an investment project, which could have a material adverse effect on Ørsted's reputation, operational results and/or financial condition.